Im-Rises/Chip8topia/README.md

 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
 - [ ] Check which imgui window is very slow (probably the memory editor)
-- [ ] Correct the clean of the debug image plane (they are not cleared when changing game)

 ## Controls